 Emhyr var Emreis, the Emperor of Nilfgaard, is a mastermind of political intrigue.
 His ambitions for continental domination lead to the wars that ravage the Northern Kingdoms, causing untold suffering and upheaval.
 While his demeanor is calm and calculated, his methods are often ruthless, sacrificing countless lives for his vision of a united empire.

-Emhyr’s personal quest to find Ciri, his daughter, is layered with both paternal concern and a desire to harness her prophesied powers for political gain.
+Emhyr’s quest to find Ciri, his daughter, is layered with both paternal concern and a desire to harness her prophesied powers for political gain.
 This duality makes him a multifaceted character.
-While he may not be villainous in the traditional sense, his Machiavellian tactics, imperial ambitions, and the moral compromises he’s willing to make make him a compelling character.
+While he may not be a villain in the traditional sense, his Machiavellian tactics, imperial ambitions, and the moral compromises he’s willing to highlight his darker side.

 As that kind of deal usually goes, his wish turned out to be a curse.
 His wealth has cost him his family, and immortality came with the price of inability to experience anything.
 While we certainly can’t excuse many of Olgeird’s actions, we can’t overlook that he’s not entirely irredeemable.
 At the end of the day, it’s up to you to decide his fate.

-Dettlaff van der Eretein is one of the more complex villains in Witcher 3.
+Dettlaff van der Eretein is another complex Witcher 3 villain.
 Even though he undoubtedly performs terrible deeds, he’s not purely evil.
-We find out that Dettlaff was manipulated by his former lover and that blackmail was the main motivation behind his actions.
+We find out that Dettlaff was manipulated by his former lover (who is also on this list) and that blackmail was the main motivation behind his actions.
 His remorse after killing his friend is a great example of Detlaff’s complexity.

 What sets Dettlaff apart as a villain is not just his supernatural might but the tragic depth of his character.
 He’s driven by a profound sense of betrayal and heartbreak, making him both an emotionally driven, sympathetic figure and a terrifying antagonist.